 Priestess Marinae sighed.
 “Contrary to popular belief, we don’t actually exact a price for asking questions, nor even for the information offered in answer, at least not every time.
 Tell me what’s going on that brings you out here, unsanctioned, and then we can discuss what needs to happen next.”

 To his relief, Priestess Marinae seemed to be taking him seriously, or at least she made a good show of doing so.
-“It is possible that the voice belongs to an entity that exists purely on either the spiritual or mental planes.
+“It is possible that the voice belongs to an entity that exists purely on the spiritual plane.
 That would explain it being invisible to us.
-Plus, if that’s the case, such entities typically communicate telepathically, so what you’re “hearing” isn’t really an audible voice at all – that’s just how your brain is interpreting the input it’s receiving.”
+Plus, if that’s the case, such entities typically communicate telepathically, so what you’re “hearing” isn’t really an audible voice at all – that’s just how your mind is interpreting the input it’s receiving.”

 “Can we detect it somehow?”
 Doil asked.
 “And why me?
 What does it want?”